Access to Justice Board

 The ATJ Board consists of 10-11 members nominated by the WSBA Board of Governors and appointed by the Washington Supreme Court.
 Members are appointed based on experience and commitment to expanding access to justice.

-Francis Adewale, Spokane Office of the Public Defender
+Francis Adewale (Chair), Spokane Office of the Public Defender

 Esperanza Borboa, Eastside Legal Assistance Program